Enrolment and Orientation Procedure

 If after an intervention strategy has been put in place, a student fails to meet the course progress requirements in a second consecutive term of study, the Director of Studies will advise, in writing that AVLC:

-This written notice will inform the student that they have a right to appeal the decision within 20 working days using the AVLC’s Complaints and Appeals Policy and Procedure or for VET FEE-HELP students the VET FEE-HELP Grievances, Complaints and Appeals (Academic and Non Academic) Policy.
+This written notice will inform the student that they have a right to appeal the decision within 20 working days using the AVLC’s Complaints and Appeals Policy and Procedure.
 During the period for lodging an appeal and, if the student lodges an appeal, during the period the appeal is being considered, the student has a right to continue their studies in the course.

 Where the student has chosen not to access the appeals processes within the 20 working day period, or the students’ appeal was unsuccessful AVLC will for:

 - An international student, notify the Secretary of DET through PRISMS within 10 working days of the student not achieving satisfactory course progress.
 DIPB will, in all but exceptional circumstances, cancel the student’s visa and the students enrolment at AVLC will be terminated, or

 - A domestic student, their enrolment will be formally terminated.

 All students are expected to complete their course within the expected duration.

 Teachers monitor the progress of each student to ensure that they are in a position to complete their course within the expected course duration.

 Teachers will report any student ‘at risk’ of not completing their course in the expected duration to the Director of Studies or Student Services.